Mugen-Builders/echo-plus-deroll/contracts/README.md

 ## 1. General Architechture:

 The general interaction architecture among the contracts presented here with other parts of the system features a layer of contracts representing assets/tokens, which will later serve as objects for system interaction.
 Additionally, within this layer of contracts, there is an implementation of the proxy pattern that allows the application contract to deploy other contracts, acting as a factory.
-The actions schematized from the frontend directly with Deroll's assets mostly involve calling the approve(address,uint256) function of the assets by the user to the portals of the CRF, i.e., Cartesi Rollups Framework.
-To learn more about how CRF works, [click here](https://docs.cartesi.io/cartesi-rollups/).
+The actions schematized from the frontend directly with Deroll's assets mostly involve calling the approve(address,uint256) function of the assets by the user to the portals of the CRF, i.e., [Cartesi Rollups Framework](https://docs.cartesi.io/cartesi-rollups/).
 ```mermaid
 graph TD
     classDef core fill:#ffe95a,color:#000